-When you are not sure about the exact location of the specific pressure point, just rub your fingers or massage in circulation motion in the respective areas.
+When you are not sure about the exact location of the specific pressure point, just rub your fingers or massage in circular motion in the respective areas.

 These were some quick solutions to stop wheezing naturally.
 However, if you have recurrent episodes of wheezing, you should consider changing your lifestyle and seeking medical intervention.

-Similar to inhaling steam, using nasal drops or inhaler comes handy in many instances.
-It stops wheezing with instant effect and help you breathe with ease.
+Similar to inhaling steam, using nasal drops or inhaler comes in handy in many instances.
+It stops wheezing with instant effect and helps you breathe with ease.

 However, frequent use of inhaler is not recommended.
 Also, using nasal drops and inhaler is not recommended for kids and elderly without a prescription from a physician.
 In case of emergency, when you cannot look out for other remedies, you can use the inhalers.